sveltejs/rfcs/text/0000-forward-directive.md

 ## Unresolved questions

-- How should the `bind` directive be implemented in this context?
+- Should the `bind` directive be handled here at all?
-- How should svelte handle multiple transitions at once?
-Using an "internal transition" along with forwarding might result in some unexpected behavior.
+- Should there be a syntax to exclude certain types of a directive? e.g. *forward all events except ones with the name "keydown"*.